Projects (selection)

 (PI)

-The constellations that are used in modern astronomy are an accurate division of the sky.
+The constellations used in modern astronomy are an accurate division of the sky.
 They are based on historical constellations that had never been canonical before the 1920s.
 Some were invented by astronomers in the early modern era but none of them was invented by “old men at campfires” just for fun as it is frequently presented in planetariums.
 The systematic transfer and transformation of the constellation images from mnemograms (for seasons) to deities and into the modern images ist outlined in this book.

 Rathenower Riesenfernrohr